 Expert participation is driven by a specific challenge, problem, request or question.
 These may be suggested by Hybrid CoE, or another stakeholder.

 The expert pools contribute to R&A’s objective to produce independent research on hybrid threats, and its objective to enable all of the functions at the Centre, as well as the communities of practitioners in Hybrid CoE networks.
 Expert-pool meetings produce trend reports and other analyses on regional and thematic topics.
 Moreover, experts have contributed to policy recommendations and other Hybrid CoE research papers.

 - To support Hybrid CoE’s role as a discussion leader on hybrid threats by optimizing outside subject-matter expertise and research capabilities.

 - To create ways for practitioners and academic experts to learn from each other.

-- To ensure that the pools of expertise are known and accessible to Hybrid CoE networks and partners.
+- To ensure that the expert pools are known and accessible to Hybrid CoE networks and partners.

 - To develop Hybrid CoE staff members professionally in order to heighten awareness of the current trends in hybrid threats and relevant research.

 Creation and management of networks